ppy/osu-wiki/news/2024/2024-04-10-osutaiko-world-cup-2024-quarterfinals-recap.md

 We have a couple of interesting statistics to share, and hopefully you will find them as cool as we did!

-- ::{ flag=BR }:: [HiroK](https://osu.ppy.sh/users/4050738) achieved four 1x100 scores in a row, two of which being Free Mod maps with Hidden + Hard Rock.
+- ::{ flag=BR }:: ::HiroK::{ user-id=4050738 } achieved four 1x100 scores in a row, two of which being Free Mod maps with Hidden + Hard Rock.
 - Team UK was only 1x100 short of a perfect 3,000,000 score on [Uroko - How 2(torial) move out](https://osu.ppy.sh/beatmapsets/2159324#taiko/4552782) to win their match against Team Taiwan.
 - Team Chile was the first team to score a point against Team Japan after they went untouched in 2023, also on [Uroko - How 2(torial) move out](https://osu.ppy.sh/beatmapsets/2159324#taiko/4552782).